Call us now 01722 718444

 Once your travel insurance is arranged, just remember to let us know the policy number and 24-hr medical emergency phone number provided by your insurers.

-• In the unfortunate circumstance that you need to cancel your booking, we would ask that you notify us in writing either by post or email.
+• In the unfortunate circumstance that you need to cancel your booking, we would ask that you notify us in writing either by email or post.
 Your cancellation will be considered effective from the date the notice is received.
-Registration fees and amendment fees are non refundable and, depending on your payment option and how close it is to your challenge departure date, you may be liable for a cancellation charge.
+Registration, administration and amendment fees are non refundable and, depending on your payment option and how close it is to your challenge departure date, you may be liable for a cancellation charge.

 Full details of all cancellation charges may be found in the Terms and Conditions of booking.